awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

 1. For **Task Definition Name**, type a name for your task definition\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

 1. \(Optional\) For **Task Role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS API operations on your behalf\.
-For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.
+For more information, see [IAM roles for tasks](task-iam-roles.md)\.
 **Note**
 Only roles that have the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
-For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.
+For more information about creating an IAM role for your tasks, see [Creating an IAM role and policy for your tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

 1. For **Operating system family**, choose the container operating system\.